 Members of the Army have been under investigation for high-profile cases of alleged wrongful killing.

 On the other side stand the victims of state killings seeking justice for the deaths of loved ones.

-As of 14 August 2019, Northern Ireland is without a government, with the Stormont Assembly and Executive having not sat for more than two-and-a-half years.
+Up until January 2020, Northern Ireland was without a government, with the Stormont Assembly and Executive having not sat for three years.

 The powersharing deadlock began in January 2017, when the two main parties - the DUP and Sinn Fein - split in a row.